miickel/miickel/README.md

 # Hello 👻

-I run [Ultimate Machine](https://ultimatemachine.se/) with the goal of launching fun/useful software projects as a solo bootstrapped founder.
+I run [Ultimate Machine](https://ultimatemachine.se/), where I’m on a mission to launch fun and useful software projects as a solo, bootstrapped founder.

 ![Ultimate Machine](https://pbs.twimg.com/profile_banners/14389639/1630577326/1500x500)